StreetHawkSDK/PhonegapGrowth/README.md

 Replace YOUR_APPLICATIONS_APP_KEY with app_key registered with StreetHawk for your application and URL_SCHEME_OF_APP with deeplinking scheme of your application.

 ## Documentation
-Click [here](https://streethawk.freshdesk.com/solution/articles/5000680139) for detailed documentation of StreetHawk's Analytics plugin
+Click [here](https://streethawk.freshdesk.com/solution/articles/5000680139) for detailed documentation of StreetHawk's Growth plugin.

 ## Other StreetHawk Plugins
 * [Beacon](https://github.com/StreetHawkSDK/PhonegapBeacon) for running beacon based campaigns